This plugin will verify every email address submitted by users.

 What happens if the service is down?

-and comment on your blog just fine.
+will be able to sign up, log in and comment on your blog just fine.

 What happens to existing users with fake email address